 Monday, June 24: MADRID

 After a morning in Santiago de Compostela, a flight of a little over an hour and we were in Madrid.
-We left the suitcases off at the hotel, and walked to the Plaza Mayor for lunch, where street performers entertained us.
-Some of these actors put a great deal of thought into their presentations where, in one case, just walked around wearing a Spiderman costume, also amusing, however.
+We left the suitcases off at the hotel and walked to the Plaza Mayor for lunch, where street performers entertained us.
+Some of these actors put a great deal of thought into their presentations although, in one case, the fellow just walked around wearing a Spiderman costume, also amusing, however.

 An icon of the Spanish Civil War, of worldwide anti-war sentiment and of the fight for freedom, Guernica is one of the most emblematic images of the contemporary world and the last great painting of history of the European tradition.

-I looked at the series of photographs that showed how the painting changed form during its creation; it seems that Picasso added the image of the horse about half way through.
-I find the horse particularly compelling, and evidently I’m not the only one because there was the horse on a t-shirt in the museum store.
+I looked at the series of photographs that showed how the painting changed from during its creation; it seems that Picasso added the image of the horse about halfway through.
+I find the horse particularly compelling, and evidently, I’m not the only one because there was the horse on a t-shirt in the museum store.
 If you would like to read more about this painting, this pamphlet describes many of the interesting details.
 206_06_eng_pabellon_esp-goya-guernica.